If You’ve Been in a Crash Like One of These, Our Experienced Personal Injury Attorneys May Be Able to Help

 Keep the record straight.
 When giving the police officer the information to fill out the report, be as accurate as possible about what happened.
 If you don’t know the facts, tell them so.
 If they ask if you’ve been injured, say that you really don’t know, which is the truth.
 Often the symptoms of an injury don’t appear until hours or even days after an accident.
 Saying you don’t have any injuries on the official report could hurt your case if you decide to file a suit for compensation later.
 It’s also a good idea to have a medical checkup as soon as possible just to be sure.

 Exchange contact and insurance information.
 This information will be available on the police report which all drivers involved in an accident are entitled to a copy of, but if for some reason the police aren’t called, make sure you exchange personal contact and insurance company info, as well as license plate numbers.
 If there are any witnesses to the crash, collect their contact information also.

 Take photos if possible.
 If you have a camera or cell phone, take pictures of the accident scene from different angles, as well as the damage to the vehicles.
 Also take photos of any injuries you’ve suffered.

 Notify your insurance company.
 Many policies require you to report an accident as soon as possible, and they’ll be able to provide you detailed information on your coverage.

 Contact an attorney.
 The only way to protect your rights immediately and in the future is to consult with an attorney before making an official statement to your insurance company and other interested parties.
 They can assess the facts and evidence in your case and advise you how to proceed in pursuing compensation for property damage and injuries.

-If you’ve been involved in an accident in the Greater Tampa Bay area or anywhere in Florida, especially if you’ve been injured, contact the law offices of Abrahamson & Uiterwyk for a free and confidential consultation.
+If you’ve been involved in an accident in the Greater Tampa Bay area or anywhere in Florida, especially if you’ve been injured, contact the Tampa car accident attorneys at Abrahamson & Uiterwyk for a free and confidential consultation.